 As a financing vehicle, IFFIm's operations and leverage capability are largely dependent on the donors' payments.
-In order to determine an appropriate level of leverage, IFFIm manages bond issuances against the present value of expected future cash flows from grantor pledges, which allows IFFIm to frontload its debt issuance (see Exhibit 2).
-The residual, which is still available to IFFIm over time, creates a cushion to protect bond holders against adverse credit events such as a large number of countries entering into protracted arrears to the International Monetary Fund (IMF) - a condition that may diminish the total inflow of pledges.
+In order to determine an appropriate level of leverage, IFFIm manages bond issuances against the present value of expected future cash flows from grantor pledges, which allows IFFIm to front-load its debt issuance (see Exhibit 2).

-EXHIBIT 2 Leverage Is Frontloaded, Supported by Future Cash Flows (Donor commitments by year, US\$ mn.)
+Exhibit 2 Leverage Is Front-loaded, Supported by Future Cash Flows (donor commitments by year, US\$ mln.)

-Includes indicative figures for Australia, France and the Netherlands, which have committed to additional pledges but have yet to sign grant agreements as of publication.
+Includes indicative figures for France and the Netherlands, which have committed to additional pledges but have yet to sign grant agreements as of publication.
+Source: IFFIm, Moody's Investors Service

-Sources: IFFIm, Moody's